 The treatments you get in a Chiropractic Specialty Center are diagnosis-specific and holistic, meaning our treatments will target the cause of your spondylosis.
 Often, a cervical spondylosis patient will have muscle imbalances, ligamentous weakness, joint malposition, and slipped discs.
 Our team’s job is to find these offending tissues and formulate a plan that addresses every aspect of a given problem.
 The soft tissues (spinal discs, ligaments, and muscles) are our primary focus when it comes to treatments for a cervical spondylosis patient.

-Here is a list of the common risk factors involving Cervical Spondylosis:
+Here is a list of the common risk factors involving Cervicalgia: Neck pain and neck Spondylosis

 Aside from the above, spondylosis may naturally occur to some extent, as we age.
 Let’s say that by the time you are 75 years old, you will have some cervical spondylosis.
 However, spondylosis of moderate or severe nature is never acceptable, regardless of age.

-Cervical spondylosis is a serious condition that needs time and care to avoid worsening.
-Those that neglect it often ends up requiring neck operations.
-The one thing that all patients with neck surgery have in common is pain that progressively worsens over a couple of years after the first surgery.
+Spondylosis in the neck or lumbar spine is a serious condition that needs time and care to avoid worsening.
+Those that neglect it often ends up requiring spine surgery.
+The one thing that all patients with neck surgery or spine surgery have in common is pain that progressively worsens over a couple of years after the first surgery.
 Often, patients will end with a second and even third surgical intervention.

 With the progression of cervical spondylosis, you might experience neck stiffness, headaches, and a tingling sensation or aches in one or both of your arms.
 Shooting pain might develop if bone spurs grow in a lateral direction; leading to nerve root impingement and irritation.
 If the spinal cord is affected by the bone spurs, then a loss of neck movement, weakness in one’s arms, loss of balance, and headaches may result.